top of page

 People First Content:

-People first content is about your visitor's interests and concerns that you can write in such a way that it can be of use to them rather than for search engines.
+People first content is about your visitor's interests and concerns, and you can write in such a way that it can be of use to them rather than for search engines.

 Focuses on addressing the requirements, issues, or concerns related to the search intent person (organic traffic visitor).